fredbi/go-typeset/README.md

 I've added a few tests that collect memory and/or CPU profiles.
 Their output may be use to profile the desired functions and find more optimizations.

+## Limitations

+* Fonts: at this moment, rendering utilities exposed by this package only support fixed-width terminal output.
+* Runes: at this moment, rune width calculation does not support unicode grapheme clusters

 ## Credits and licenses